ucc23/updt_UCC/README.md

   the old one

+## Third

+The `3_update_zenodo_files.py` script generates the three required files for uploading to the Zenodo repository: `UCC_cat.csv, UCC_members.parquet, README.txt`

+The files are stored in the temporary folder `temp_updt/zenodo/` awaiting uploading.

-## Third script
+## Fourth script

-This scripts applies the required changes to update the ucc.ar site.
-It processes the **entire** UCC catalogue and and searches for modifications that need to be applied to update the ucc.ar site.
+The `4_update_UCC_site.py` script applies the required changes to update the ucc.ar site.
+It processes the **entire** UCC catalogue and and searches for modifications that need to be applied to update the site.

 1. Generate/update per cluster `.md` (stored in `ucc/_clusters/`) and `.webp` files (stored in the `QXY/plots/` folders)